ralfbiedert/openh264-rs/README.md

 - [ ] User-pluggable and color conversions
 - [ ] WASM investigation (either patch, or evidence it can't be fixed)
 - [ ] Feedback which platforms successfully built on
-- [ ] Faster RGB-to-YUV conversion similar to the current SIMD YUV-to-RGB one.
-- [x] Faster YUV-to-RGB conversion (done in [#66](https://github.com/ralfbiedert/openh264-rs/pull/66))

 Big shout-out to all the [contributors](https://github.com/ralfbiedert/openh264-rs/graphs/contributors) who have filed PRs so far.

 Special thanks to:

-- Jannik Schleicher for addressing the long-standing issue of faster YUV-to-RGB conversion, which resulted in a more than 3x speedup.
+- Jannik Schleicher for 3x faster YUV-to-RGB conversion.
+- Charlie Zheng for 14x faster RGB-to-YUV conversion.

 ### Changelog

+- **v0.9** - Edition change to 2024.
+- **v0.8** - API changes.
 - **v0.7** - UX improvements, encoder options, SIMD YUV-to-RGB.
 - **v0.6** - Encoder supports dynamic resolution; API cleanup.
 - **v0.5** - Can now use built-in source, or Cisco's prebuilt library.